oernster/find-new-music-from-local-flac/README.md

 - Hit the Step 1 button; fill in credentials.
 - Hit the step 2 button.

+# Note
+- Step 1 takes the longest time (Primary artist lookups followed by Various Artists lookups if appropriate).
-Note: Step 1 takes the longest time; step 2 (2 phases) also takes a some time depending on the number of artists generated but not so long.
+- Step 2 also takes a some time depending on the number of artists generated but not so long (Artist genre lookup, followed by classification into genres and playlist(s) generation).